malaysia-ai/jupyter-gpu/README.md

 So this will kill Jupyter Notebook and force Kubernetes to restart the pod.

+About GPU not able to detect, can read more at https://github.com/Azure/AKS/issues/3680

 ## Jupyter proxy

 If you run any webserver inside jupyter server,